 The most important methods of AbstractTypeProcessor are typeProcess and getSupportedSourceVersion.
-The former class is where you would insert any sort of method call to walk the AST, and the latter just returns a constant indicating that we are targeting version 8 of the compiler.
-Implementing these two methods should be enough for a basic plugin; see the Javadoc for the class for other methods that you may find useful later on.
+The former class is where you would insert any sort of method call to walk the AST, and the latter just returns a constant

 The Checker Framework uses Oracle's Tree API to access a program's AST.
 The Tree API is specific to the Oracle OpenJDK, so the Checker Framework only works with the OpenJDK javac, not with Eclipse's compiler ecj.
 This also limits the tightness of the integration of the Checker Framework into other IDEs such as IntelliJ IDEA.
 An implementation-neutral API would be preferable.
 In the future, the Checker Framework can be migrated to use the Java Model AST of JSR 198 (Extension API for Integrated Development Environments) [Cro06], which gives access to the source code of a method.
 But, at present no tools implement JSR 198.
 Also see Section 35.7.1.